Welcome

 A Google group has been established (conder-tokens@googlegroups.com) to discuss Conder tokens, and this group also allows limited buying and selling.
 If you are on Google groups already, you can request to join directly, otherwise email your request to CTCC President Jeff Rock.
 CTCC membership is encouraged, but not required to join the group.

 Meetings – The CTCC usually meets each summer at the ANA World’s Fair of Money®.
-Recent WFOM meetings included:
+Although there was no CTCC meeting at the 2025 WFOM, we plan to meet this summer in Pittsburgh (details to come)!
+Previous WFOM meetings included:

 • Rosemont (Chicago), Ill., on Thursday, Aug.
-8, 2024, at 6 p.m.
+8, 2024.
 The meeting featured a talk by editor Jon Lusk, who is not only an excellent speaker, but finds some very interesting topics to discuss.
-Members and guests likely adjourned afterwards for dinner nearby.

 • Pittsburgh, Pa., on Thursday, Aug.
 10, 2023, with a feature talk by Michael Wehner on touring the Anglesey Mines site and the Iron Bridge.